frida/frida-website/_i18n/en/_docs/go-api.md

-Go bindings enables usage of frida using Go language.
+The Go bindings make it easy to use Frida's APIs from [Go][].

-Some of the functionalities provided are:
+Some of the provided functionality includes:

 * Listing devices/applications/processes
 * Attaching to applications/processes
-* Fetching informations about devices/applications/processes
+* Fetching information about devices/applications/processes

 For the full documentation please visit [pkg.go.dev][].